uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/sequencer_node_cls.rst

 ==============
 **[flow_graph.sequencer_node]**

-A node that forwards messages in sequence order by maintaining an internal buffer.
+A node that forwards messages in a sequence order by maintaining an internal buffer.

 .. code:: cpp